brainglobe/brainglobe.github.io/docs/source/tutorials/tracing-tracking.md

-# Analyze and visualize tracing experiments
+# Analyze and visualize bulk fluorescence tracing data
-Analysis and visualiztion of tracing data (e.g., Anterograde or retrograde) in brains imaged post-hoc in a standard coordinate space
+Analysis and visualiztion of tracing data (e.g., anterograde or retrograde) in brains imaged post-hoc in a standard coordinate space

 ## Introduction